MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/set-up-queues-manage-activities-cases.md

 In Dynamics 365 Customer Service, *queues* are containers used to store anything that needs to be completed or requires an action such as completing a task or closing a case.
 Queues help you to organize, prioritize, and monitor the progress of your work.

-Queues can be useful in:
+Queues can be used to:

-- Having a centralized list of pending work that needs attention.
+- Centralize a list of pending work that needs attention.

-- Sorting tasks by type, or by people assigned to complete them.
+- Sort tasks by type, or by people assigned to complete them.

 ## Types of queues